-Can African Pygmy hedgehogs eat dried fruit?
+Can hedgehogs eat dried fruit?

-Dried fruit needs to have some form of preservative added to make sure the fruit doesn’t decay naturally and it’s these preservatives themselves which can be problematic to hedgehogs.
+Hedgehogs cannot eat dried fruit as the dried fruit needs to have some form of preservative added to make sure the fruit doesn’t decay naturally and it’s these preservatives themselves which can be problematic to hedgehogs.

 These preservatives could be toxic and overtime the toxicity levels of these preservatives may build up in hedgehogs causing health issues.
 We tend to avoid dried fruits completely.

 By drying fruit, the water content is removed completely and this increases the level of sugar by weight of the fruit, so a similar weight of dried fruit may contain twice the amount of sugar of a comparable non-dried fruit by weight.